ratrepeater/agora-webapp/README.md

 2. Sign up with email/password
 3. Verify email (check Supabase Auth logs)
 4. Profile is automatically created

-**Create a Seller Account:**
-1. Sign up as a buyer first
-2. Navigate to `/become-seller`
-3. Fill out seller information
-4. Account is upgraded to seller

 ### Environment Variables Reference